 PhD in Composition

-Conductor Julien Leroy rehearsing Ensemble Court-Circuit members, flutist Jérémie Fèvre, clarinetist Pierre Dutrieu, violinist Alexandra Greffin-Klein, violist David Rose, violoncellist Ingrid Schoenlaub, and percussionist Eve Payeur at June in Buffalo 2014
+Conductor Julien Leroy rehearsing Ensemble Court-Circuit members, flutist Jérémie Fèvre, clarinetist Pierre Dutrieu, violinist Alexandra Greffin-Klein, violist David Rose, violoncellist Ingrid Schoenlaub, and percussionist Eve Payeur at the June in Buffalo festival.

 To contest the idea of music is perhaps a composer’s greatest task today.
-Throughout history, the struggle in composition has been to challenge our capacity for listening.
-In this light, composing means reinventing music with the possibility to feel again and rediscover the potential of what it is to be human.
+Throughout history, the struggle in composition has been to challenge our capacity for listening which includes an awareness of the rules and normative practices that often guide our understanding of music’s effects.
+In this light, composing means reinventing music to enrich our listening abilities so that music’s possibilities can exceed any prefigured understanding of what music is or should be.

 Background